 - 1 Tablespoon Italian seasoning

-- When the pan is hot, place the chuck roast in the hot oil and cook for a minute or two until the side facing down on the pan, is brown.
+- When the pan and oil are hot, place the chuck roast in the hot oil and cook for a minute or two until the side facing down on the pan, is brown.
 Then turn the roast and repeat for each side until all sides are brown.

 - Remove the roast and place it in the slow cooker.